 Senior Thesis and Honors in Economics and Economics-Mathematics

-Students wishing to further their economics training with a yearlong research project may register for Economics 451 and 491 during the fall of their senior year.
-At the end of the semester, students who are interested in pursuing honors research and who have the Economics Department’s approval, then complete a second semester of research by enrolling in Economics 451 and 484.
+Students wishing to further their economics training with a yearlong research project must register for Economics 451 and 491 during the fall of their senior year.
+At the end of the fall semester, students who are interested in pursuing honors research and who have the Economics Department’s approval then complete a second semester of research by enrolling in Economics 451 and 484.
 Those completing Economics 451 and 484 with at least an A-, and who have maintained a GPA in the major of at least 3.50, are entitled to graduate with honors in the major.
 Another option, the Senior Thesis, is available to students who want to do a yearlong research project but do not meet the GPA requirement for honors.
-These students should enroll in Economics 451 and 491 followed by Economics 451 and 482.
+These students should enroll in Economics 451 and 491 in the fall followed by Economics 451 and 482 in the spring.
 Further details can be obtained from the department.

 The department offers two alternative tracks for a minor in economics.
 Track 1 includes courses in accounting and introductory finance.
 Track 2 enables students to select from a variety of policy areas to focus their study of economics in completing the minor.